Zadigo/messaging_app_template/README.md

 In case you need to deploy the application in a Docker environment, the template is shipped with all the required DockerFile and docker-compose files for just that.

+## Additional words

+The application is built a little bit like Intercom as opposed to a classic Chat application.
+In other words:

+* You can interact with a user via the live chat
+* Send email messages via the chat message like it were live messaging
+* Create threads with a new user
+* View or report a thread

+These are the basic functionnalities.

+__NOTE:__ On the emailing functionnaly, if the user replies to you and the message is marked as email, then your reply message will automatically be an email.

 # Organization

 The Pipfile comes with the following applications: